puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

   * the installed version of PE

   If you wish to disable update checks (e.g. if your company policy forbids transmitting this information), you will need to set this to `n`.
 You can also disable checking after installation by editing the `/etc/puppetlabs/installer/answers.install` file.

+  `q_public_hostname`
+: **String** ---   A publicly accessible hostname where the console can be accessed if the host name resolves  to a private interface (e.g., Amazon EC2).
+This is set automatically by the installer on EC2 nodes, but can be set manually in environments with multiple hostnames.

 ### Database Support Answers